vsajip/kscript/README.md

 Inline Usage
 ============

 You can even inline `kscript` solutions into larger scripts, because `kscript` can read from stdin as well.
-So, depdending your preference you could simply pipe a kotlin snippet into `kscript`
+So, depending on your preference you could simply pipe a kotlin snippet into `kscript`

 ```{bash}
 echo '